Interview – K. K. Downing

 Cryptic Rock – Yes, Metal fans are some of the most dedicated.
 It’s about coming from the heart and staying true to yourself.
 Speaking of production, Sermons of the Sinner is not overproduced.
 It sounds real and spontaneous.
 Was that important to you?

 K.K.
 Downing – It was absolutely paramount.
-The drums needed to sound organic and guitars not overly saturated.
+The drums needed to sound organic and the guitars not overly saturated.
 Those are two big things in production.
 I wanted to hear everything.
 You have to place everything right to make the mix happen together.
-You just have to have the headroom in there; the guitar solos cannot be too loud, otherwise that will shrink the band.
-These are things you learn throughout the decades.
+You just have to have the headroom in there; the guitar solos cannot be too loud, otherwise, that will shrink the band.
+These are things you have learned throughout the decades.

 It seems production has gone in a strange direction at the moment.
 You have overpowering drums that sound like cannons going off, bass low in the music, and the guitar solos are too loud.
 The song has to continue to rock.
 Even though you have a feature – a guitar solo or vocal part – you still have the main body of the song rocking out.
 This is the way I hear things.
 I really like the sound of Sermons of the Sinner, I think it sounds really good.